Code52/DownmarkerWPF/README.md

-DownmarkerWPF
+# DownmarkerWPF

-## About

-This codebase contains the Downmarker project ported to use WPF.
+This codebase contains the DownmarkerWPF project.

+## About DownmarkerWPF

 Downmarker is an editor for Markdown - a widely used syntax for formatting plain text to convert to blogs, comments, and in other places like on Stack Overflow.

+Our aim is to create a useably, stylish new version of the project utilising Microsoft's WPF technology to provide a fresh UI for creating files that we can use to create blog posts for this, and other blogs using Markdown.

 ## Contributing